 04 of 07

-The Butterfly bit gives the driver the ablitiy to adjust the bit severity for every horse on the team, and still use the same bit for a unified looking turn out.Continue to 5 of 7 below.
+The butterfly bit gives the driver the ability to adjust the bit severity for every horse on the team, and still use the same bit for a unified looking turn out.Continue to 5 of 7 below.

 05 of 07